Marcus McDermott Fiber · Fluid · Form

 02 — IN DEPTH

-PLATE II · THIX-3 WICKING ℓ [mm] √t h=127µm h=254µm h=508µm
+PLATE I · THIX-3 WICKING ℓ [mm] √t h=127µm h=254µm h=508µm

 M.Eng.
 Thesis · Corning

-Capillary Wicking of Thixotropic Fluids
+Capillary Wicking of Thixotropic Suspensions

 Classical Lucas–Washburn theory assumes a simple Newtonian fluid.
 Real coating fluids don't behave: their structure builds and breaks with shear, and they resist flow until a yield stress is exceeded.
 I built a model that keeps the physics honest.